-Drinking Water System Capacity Self-Evaluation
+Drinking Water System Capacity Evaluation for New System

 As Vermont's drinking water system infrastructure continues to age and degrade, the shortfall between the money available and that needed to properly operate, maintain, repair, and replace this infrastructure grows.
 And yet customers still expect plentiful, safe, inexpensive water.
 This presents significant challenges for you and your colleagues.
 Enhancing your water system's capacity - the technical, managerial, and financial capabilities - will help you meet these challenges.